trb19/aiAdmissionOfficer/README.md

    account's email address (looks like `something@your-project.iam.gserviceaccount.com`, found in the downloaded JSON as `client_email`) with Editor access.

+On a host with no persistent disk (Render's free tier, for example), skip saving the file locally and instead paste the entire JSON key's contents as one line into `GOOGLE_SERVICE_ACCOUNT_KEY_JSON` — see the comment in `.env.example`.
+That env var takes priority over the file path when both are set.

+### 5. Conversation memory (Postgres)

+The bot keeps a short history of each parent's conversation so it can handle follow-up questions instead of answering every message cold.
+This is stored in Postgres, not in-memory, so it survives restarts and Render's free-tier spin-downs.

+1. In the Render dashboard: New > PostgreSQL, free tier is fine for Phase 0's volume.
+2. Copy its "Internal Database URL" (if the bot runs on Render too) or "External Database URL" (for local dev) into `DATABASE_URL`.
+3. No manual schema setup needed — `src/db.ts` creates its tables automatically on first use.

-### 5. Run it locally and expose it to the internet for testing
+### 6. Run it locally and expose it to the internet for testing

 ```
 npm run dev